 Data is about the classification of glass.
 It has 2 imbalanced classes, here it is not highly imbalanced but they are imbalanced.
 Let’s take a look with the help of code.

 So, here positive class covers about 15% of data which is an imbalance in nature

 Now, let’s start looking at techniques to handle this problem.

 In this, what will happen is the majority of class examples will be sampledi.e., some of the examples which belong to the majority class will be removed.
-It has advantages but, it may cause a lot of information loss in some of the cases.
-Let’s look at code, how to perform undersampling in Python Django development.
+It has advantages but, it may cause a lot of information loss in some cases.
+Let’s look at code, and how to perform undersampling in Python Django development.

 count_class_n, count_class_p=data.Class.value_counts() # Divide by class data_class_n=data[data['Class'] ==' negative'] data_class_p=data[data['Class'] ==' positive'] ## Undersampling over negative class(data_class_n) data_class_n_under=data_class_n.sample(count_class_p) ## Concatenating undersamples classes of Negative(undersampled) with the minority class for final data set data_under=pd.concat([data_class_n_under, data_class_p], axis=0) ## Checking the counts of each class after undersampling print('Class count after under-sampling:') print(data_under.Class.value_counts()) ## Plotting the graphs data_under.Class.value_counts().plot(kind='bar', title='Count of Classes') Class count after under-sampling: negative 33 Positive 33 Name: Class, dtype: int64

 After undersampling, we have 33 data points in each class.

 Here undersampling is not a better option because we already have 200 points and after that, we reducing just to 30’s which is less.
 So, it depends upon the use-case as well.

 Random oversampling will create duplicates of randomly selected examples in the minority class.